 Engage and Interact

 Modern distance-learning platforms provide several mediums for communication.
 From email to messaging to video chat, students have every chance to interact with both instructors and fellow students – and they should take advantage of that opportunity.
 Statistically, the online students who communicate more do better in their coursework.
+Online students should always be open to communicate and engage with others especially when they choose a course that is connected with helping people such as online RN to BSN programs.
+They must take every opportunity to interact even while doing online classes.

 Online students should log on every day, even just to check in.